Integrable deformations of CFTs and the discrete Hirota equations: The A Case

 \begin{proof} For $m=-r,\ldots,-1$ this is true by the previous theorem.
-For $m\geq 0$ it follows from that theorem by equation~(\ref{eq:recursion}) and induction on $m$.
-The Dynkin diagram of $A_n$ is invariant under the involution given by $m\rightarrow n+1-m$.
-Under this involution equation~(\ref{eq:recursion}) is transformed into
+For $m=0$ it follows from that theorem by the recursion relation in Theorem 5.
+For larger $m$ it follows from the recursion relation by induction. \end{proof}